 Over medium heat (about 325º if you have an Infrared Thermometer)) melt 1 tablespoon (half a pat) of butter in a 10-12" nonstick saute pan, or flat pan, or griddle.
 Place one slice of Panettone at a time in the pan and cook until golden brown, approximately 2 to 3 minutes each side.
 Remove to cooling rack and repeat for the rest of the slices, wasting no time between them.
 (For best results, wipe cook surface with paper towel before applying new pat of butter.
 Spread butter over surface with a grill brush)

 As soon as all the slices have been sautéed/grilled, place them directly on center oven rack and bake for 10 additional minutes.
 Serve hot, directly from oven, sprinkled with sifted powdered sugar, then striped** with the Cinnamon Syrup.

 A dollop of whipped cream or even ice cream would turn it into a desert, however, Mascarpone Cheese is the traditional topping.

 * Stale DOES NOT mean laying out on a cookie sheet until dry.
-When bread dries out slowly the moisture combines with the starch to form crystals.
+When bread dries out slowly the moisture combines with the starch (amylose and amylopectin) to form crystals.
 These crystals will dissolve and release their moisture when exposed to additional liquid, like custard.
 That's why high starch breads get soggy and deteriorate.
 Egg bread, such as Challah and Panettone, make for better bread custard.
 So rather than just setting the bread out to dry, place in 200º convection oven, turning at least once, until thoroughly dry.
 With the addition of heat the moisture and starch don't have time to form crystals and a lot more moisture actually leaves the bread.

 ** Striping means to drizzle a liquid back and fourth, completely across the plate, in such a fashion as to make stripes.
 Here's your chance to go crazy with your artistry!